deveshbajaj/Vectorisation-of-Unstructured-Text-Using-Hadoop-/README.md

 numeric identifiers, and finally, some arithmetic involving word counts in documents, and potentially in the collection.

-# Haddop Setup of multinode cluster
+# Hadoop Setup of multinode cluster

 ![alt text](https://raw.githubusercontent.com/deveshbajaj/Vectorisation-of-Unstructured-Text-Using-Hadoop-/master/screenshots/what-is-hadoop-ibm-big-data-analytics-hub.jpg)